1940

 my opinion the end result is much more refreshing than the typical historic narrative.
 The

-Alaska book was so frank he related that the current Alaska C.E.O. called him after reading it
+Alaska book was so frank, he related that the current Alaska C.E.O. called him, after reading

 like so many other airlines, had a rather gritty sojourn.
 However, he accomplished what they